kazad/BetterExplained-Theme/readme.txt

 Email: tparlin@ctjive.com
 URLs: http://www.thoughtmechanics.com, http://www.conestogastreet.com

+[From Kalid: I've modified the theme above to create the BetterExplained theme].

 Description:
 I created this theme for my wordpress 1.2 blog and when I decided to upgrade to 1.3 I ported it.
 So, it's kind of hacked together, but it works nonetheless.